Analysis | Why a Historic Eviction Wave Is Bearing Down on the U.S.

 1. How many people could face eviction?

 About 30 million Americans are “at risk” of being evicted in coming months because they can’t pay rent, according to a review of the Census survey data by the Aspen Institute Financial Security Program, the Covid-19 Eviction Defense Project, the National Low Income Housing Coalition and a coalition of researchers.
 Management consultant Stout Risius Ross, in its analysis of the Census data, put the number at 40 million.
+(Both estimates were made before the announcement of the CDC action.)
 Eviction is a legal process, and the burden on landlords differs by state.
 But the mere threat of eviction often is enough for landlords to get someone to move out.
 Many landlords have been working with tenants in the hopes that more emergency rental assistance is on its way.
-Absent that help, the U.S. is heading for a massive wave of housing displacement and insecurity.
+Absent that help, the U.S. could be heading for a massive wave of housing displacement and insecurity.
 More people will double up with family or end up homeless.

-On Aug.
-8, President Donald Trump signed an executive order pledging to “take all lawful measures to prevent residential evictions and foreclosures resulting from financial hardships caused by Covid-19.”
-But that measure didn’t authorize any specific action.
-Real relief would have to come from Congress, and that means money -- lots of it.
-House Democrats have passed a plan that would provide $100 billion in rental assistance and ban evictions, but that’s stuck in stalled negotiation with Republicans on a new stimulus package; the Senate Republican plan for virus relief didn’t address evictions.
+Democrats in the U.S. House of Representatives have passed a plan that would provide $100 billion in rental assistance and ban evictions, but that’s stuck in stalled negotiation with Republicans on a new stimulus package.
 Some cities, states and the private sector have established funds to help people pay rent.

 Landlords need to collect rent to cover their expenses, including mortgage payments and property taxes.
 Many also pay for utilities.
 Keeping non-paying tenants around can incur operating costs without generating any revenue.
 Property owners also worry that letting a renter live in a unit for free or reduced rent could encourage other tenants in a building to withhold some of their payments.
 Landlords may also be betting that they can fill empty units.
 Going into the pandemic, there was a severe shortage of affordable rental housing across the U.S. that was driving up rents faster than incomes.
 Vacancy rates were at decades-long lows.